pitiqui/Ace/PLUGINS.md

 ## practice-tool-extra-bots v2.0.0 (disabled by default)

-Allows you to add extra bots to the pracitce tool lobby.
+Allows you to add extra bots to the practice tool lobby.

 ## appear-mobile v2.0.0